-The Vision Sciences Society announces the 2020-2021 inaugural members of The Student/Postdoc Advisory Board!
+The Vision Sciences Society announces the 2020-2021 inaugural members of The Student/Postdoc Advisory Committee!

-Each year VSS will solicit nominations for new members of the Student/Postdoc Advisory Board to replace three members who will be rolling off the committee.
-You can meet the inaugural members during the special Student/Postdoc Board Discussion events at Virtual VSS 2020.
+Each year VSS will solicit nominations for new members of the Student/Postdoc Advisory Committee to replace three members who will be rolling off the committee.

 If you want to get in touch with SPArC, you can send an email to email@example.com, or tweet at @VSSMtg, including the hashtag #SPArC.